Jumia/open-source/README.md

 “Dependency” typically means “being linked with,” “included in your artifact,” or “depends on it during runtime.”
 Dependencies can limit you.
 To remain in compliance, check the licenses of your projects.
 Your build tool’s license does not affect your software’s license.
 A jar file or Python dependency will affect your software.

-##### Unusual Additions

-As stated by Jumia Legal, it is OK to use React and other Facebook open-source software projects for Jumia projects.

 #### There Is No License

 If there is no license statement, the author automatically receives a copyright.
 [This](http://choosealicense.com/no-license/) implies that no one has the right to modify or redistribute the software.
 If you really need the software, contact the author (who is likely unaware) and ask him/her to provide a proper license.